CedricPatat/CaptureTheFlag/RingZer0_CTF/SysAdmin_Linux/SysAdmin_part1.md

 ---
 The command to connect is :
 `$ ssh -l morpheus -p 10089 challenges.ringzer0team.com`.
+The password is: `VNZDDLq2x9qXCzVdABbR1HOtz`.

 We search the system for all the elements relating to Trinity with the command:
 `$ grep "trinity" -R /etc`.